The last time that Boulder City had a new website, Tiger Woods was the top-ranked player in golf and Barack Obama had just been sworn in as president.

 City Council members may see a healthy pay increase thanks to a bill introduced at Tuesday’s meeting.

-Boulder City residents will determine if the city can spend as much as $1 million annually from the capital improvement fund to maintain and improve city facilities and infrastructure.
+Boulder City residents will soon determine whether the city can spend up to $1 million per year indefinitely from the capital improvement fund to improve city facilities.

 With two vacancies to fill in the upcoming election, three candidates decided to throw their names in the ring for City Council.